urdms102/2019-fall-dms102/assignment01-palindrome/instructions.md

 ### Turn-in the Assignment for Credit

-1. When your program is working correctly, open a web browser and navigate to our DMS 102 section in Blackboard; in the "Lab Assignments" area find **Lab 3: Palindrome**
+1. When your program is working correctly, open a web browser and navigate to our DMS 102 section in Blackboard; in the "Labs and Assignments Turn-in" area find **Assignment 1: Palindrome**
-3. Upload your **lab03.py** file to the Lab 3 assignment
+3. Upload (attach) your **assignment01.py** file and click the Submit button